-ABU Scholarship and Grant Awarding Policy
+AB Scholarship and Grant Awarding Policy

-Athletic aid awarded per contract requires that all contractual provisions be met.
+- Athletic aid awarded per contract requires that all contractual provisions be met.

 ALDERSON BROADDUS UNIVERSITY SCHOLARSHIPS

-ABU 2017-2018 ACADEMIC SCHOLARSHIP
+AB ACADEMIC SCHOLARSHIP

-ABU LEGACY SCHOLARSHIP
+AB LEGACY SCHOLARSHIP

 WV PROMISE Scholarship is a merit-based financial aid program for West Virginia residents.
 Students who achieve certain academic goals are eligible to receive funds to help pay for college.

 Institutional funds awarded to students demonstrating exceptional financial need after all other federal, state, and institutional funds have been applied in order to give students an opportunity to pursue post-secondary education.